Midnight Train to Georgia: Appearance in other media

 The song appears in the Vietnam War film The Deer Hunter, playing in a strip club in Saigon visited by Nick (Christopher Walken) in one scene.

 The song plays a notable role in the 1987 film Broadcast News.
 The character Aaron Altman listens to the song while at home, upset at not being chosen to work on a special breaking news report.
 While reading a book and simultaneously juggling remotes for his stereo and his television to mute one or the other, he sings: "I can sing / while I read / I am singing / and reading both!"

 Episode 20 ("The Choice") of season 6 of the American medical drama House features a scene where the characters Gregory House, Robert Chase and Eric Foreman perform a karaoke rendition of the song.

 Episode 210 of the TV series 30 Rock ends with Kenneth Parcell attempting to take the midnight train to Georgia after getting addicted to caffeine, only to return quickly noting that the train actually leaves at 23:45.
 The episode ends with a rendition of the song by most of the cast (and a speaking-only cameo by Knight herself).

 Ben Stiller, Jack Black and Robert Downey Jr. re-enacted the Pips' dance moves from a live performance of the song for the season seven finale of American Idol.

 Garry Trudeau did a Sunday color Doonesbury comic strip featuring this song, though Georgia was changed to the ignominious "Cranston" in Rhode Island, and an unnamed song/dance group; it was published on July 28, 1974.
 It has been informally referred to as the "Beats Working" strip.

 Episode 56 of Will and Grace featured the title characters posing as millionaires interested in purchasing Sandra Bernhard's co-op, with the latter inviting them to sing along during a rehearsal in which she was rehearsing this song.
 Bernhard also performed the song during her 1998 one-woman show I'm Still Here...
 Damn It!

 The song was mentioned in "The Ice of Boston", a song on The Dismemberment Plan's 1997 album The Dismemberment Plan Is Terrified.

 The cast of Modern Family sing the chorus of the song in the season 5 episode "The Late Show".

 Sports channel FS1 used the song in their closing montage for the 2021 World Series, as the Atlanta Braves won the World Series that year.

+The BBC series Rock n Roll Years used the song in their 1976 episode with footage of the resignation of UK Prime Minister Harold Wilson.

+The song is covered in one of the final scenes of the HBO limited series adaptation of Station Eleven.